vbatools/UserForms-Class-ProgressBar-VBA/README.md

 - Visibility of the indicator symbol
 - Header and message text
 - Progress indicator symbol
+- Type of information displayed (percentage, values, time, etc.)

 ## Performance

 The implementation is optimized for performance by:

-- Only updating UI elements when values change
-- Efficient string operations
+- Efficient UI updates
+- Proper memory management
-- Minimal use of expensive operations during updates
+- Minimizing expensive operations during updates
+- Using DoEvents to maintain UI responsiveness

 ## License